engrit-illinois/Test-AdDnsOverTime/README.md

 # Behavior
 This script pings a set of AD computer names a given number of times with a given interval in between (e.g. once a minute for 24 hours), and outputs the resulting IPv4 IPs to the console and to a CSV file.

-The script accepts 2 IP ranges, and will color code the console output depending on which range each IP falls in.
+The script accepts information about one or more IP ranges, and will color code the console output depending on which range a given IP falls in.
 This is just to make it easier to see changes over time at a glance without actually reading each IP.
 If desired, the raw CSV output can be similarly and easily color coded in Excel using conditional formatting.

 Note that IP ranges are accepted and output with leading zeros for padding, such that all IPs are always displayed with the same 15-character width.